skilion/soccer-manager/api/Apis/PlayerApi.md

 Puts a player on the market

-    The player must belong to the user&#39;s team
+    The player must belong to the user's team

 ### Parameters